Internal Bousfield Localizations: Results needed for an internal left Bousfield Localization

-In the statement of Theorem 11.3.1, mention is made of a set $J$, which exists by virtue of Proposition 4.5.1 which we generalize presently.
+In the statement of Thm 11.3.1 of \cite{Hi}, mention is made of a set $J$, which exists by virtue of Prop.
+4.5.1 of the same reference, which we generalize presently.
 Its proof uses three results of \cite{Hi}, two of which make use of a notion of equivalence, and therefore have to be generalized.
-Their proof needs the following definition, along with two lemmas, Lemma \ref{gloc implies loc} and Lemma \ref{lequ implies glequ} which we state and prove after those two results. \begin{ideal} A class of maps $S$ in a symmetric monoidal model category $\cM$ is said to be an ideal class of maps if for all $f:A \rarr B$ in $S$, for all object $C$ of $\cM$, $C \otimes A \rarr C \otimes B$ is also in $S$. \end{ideal} Observe that the set of i$\Gamma$-local equivalences and the set of $\Gamma$-local equivalences form ideal classes.\\
+Their proof needs the following definition, along with two lemmas, Lemma \ref{gloc implies loc} and Lemma \ref{lequ implies glequ} which we state and prove after those two results. \begin{ideal} A class of maps $S$ in a symmetric monoidal model category $\cM$ is said to be an \textbf{ideal class} of maps if for all $f:A \rarr B$ in $S$, for all object $C$ of $\cM$, $C \otimes A \rarr C \otimes B$ is also in $S$. \end{ideal} Observe that the set of i$\Gamma$-local equivalences and the set of $\Gamma$-local equivalences form ideal classes:\\